Create a Cartoon Character

 With the hair oval selected, choose Shape ▸ Convert to Bézier Shape, then choose Shape ▸ Bézier Stuff ▸ Add Points a couple of times.
 Click on the Bézier pen tool in the tools palette.
 To learn more about this tool, read 'Bezier Curves'.

-Using the Bézier Anchor Select Tool, move the bottom points of the oval up to create the style of hair you'd like.
+Using the Bézier Anchor Select Tool (keyboard shortcut A), move the bottom points of the oval up to create the style of hair you'd like.
 You can make the bangs of the hair appear either pointed or rounded by using the Reset Bézier Controls Points tool.